albumentations-team/albumentations-ai-blog/posts/2025/02-albumentationsx-pytorch-classification-cats-dogs/index.md

   - classification
   - deep-learning
   - transforms
-excerpt: Learn how to build a binary image classifier using PyTorch and Albumentations, achieving over 90% accuracy on the classic cats vs dogs dataset.
+excerpt: Learn how to build a binary image classifier using PyTorch and Albumentations on the classic cats vs dogs dataset.
 image: ./images/hero.jpg
 featured: true
 readTime: 20